-This principle does not apply if, in relation to a matter, the APP entity is required or authorised by or under an Australian law, or a court/tribunal order, to deal with individuals who have identified themselves; or it is impracticable for the APP entity to deal with individuals who have not identified themselves or who have used a pseudonym.42
+This principle does not apply if, in relation to a matter, the APP entity is required or authorised by or under an Australian law, or a court/tribunal order, to deal with individuals who have identified themselves; or it is impracticable for the APP entity to deal with individuals who have not identified themselves or who have used a pseudonym.

 The use of physical and behavioural biometrics analysis tools removes the right of pseudonymity that individuals have when dealing with APP entities.
-Behavioural biometrics^{43,} a technology that analyses the behaviour of individuals, creates profiles of people that are so unique that businesses are employing it as a security solution to detect behavioural abnormalities and detect digital identity fraud.44
+Behavioural biometrics a technology that analyses the behaviour of individuals, creates profiles of people that are so unique that businesses are employing it as a security solution to detect behavioural abnormalities and detect digital identity fraud.

 When this sensitive data that includes longitudinal behavioural biometrics - or physical biometrics - is collected, stored, or shared for use in bigdata analysis, APP entities often state that privacy is protected as the data is often anonymised.
-However, it has been shown that security through obscurity to protect privacy doesn't work.45
+However, it has been shown that security through obscurity to protect privacy doesn't work.

-The use of biometric analysis technology for security applications being re-packaged and implemented as a tool to monitor the mood of individuals, and their responses to advertising or interactions, it is also being re-purposed to monitor the emotions of employees.46 This technology is being sold and implemented despite the clear privacy and ethical issues with its implementation, and the questionable value of the measurement itself.47 students using behavioural biometrics, are peering deeper into people's behaviours and collecting detailed individual biometric profiles.
+The use of biometric analysis technology for security applications being re-packaged and implemented as a tool to monitor the mood of individuals, and their responses to advertising or interactions, it is also being re-purposed to monitor the emotions of employees.
+This technology is being sold and implemented despite the clear privacy and ethical issues with its implementation, and the questionable value of the measurement itself.

+The development of new tools like Cadmus, a tool that claims it can identify potential cheating by university students using behavioural biometrics, are peering deeper into people's behaviours and collecting detailed individual biometric profiles.
 The tool is an exemplar of the coalface where the re-purposing of activities, in this case completing assignments at university, to include personal profiling and biometric analysis is occurring.